Home Majors Social and Philosophical Foundations of Education

 Across 2 schools, Social and Philosophical Foundations of Education graduates earn an average of $33,915 per year in their first year after graduation.
 Earnings range from $23,447 to $44,383 depending on the school.

-What is the AI automation risk for Social and Philosophical Foundations of Education?
+What's the top-ranked school for Social and Philosophical Foundations of Education?

 What's the outlook for a Social and Philosophical Foundations of Education degree?